 In the Times Parent Power Top Independent Schools table, we are ranked as the highest placed school for results in the Chester area and 5th position in the North West.
 King’s was nationally placed in 76th position

-We are incredibly proud of our A Level and GCSE results which demonstrate the outcome of the commitment to our vision.
-Excellent teaching, enthusiastic pupils, first class facilities and countless opportunities in clubs and activities come together to give our pupils every chance possible to perform well in public examinations.
-Please see our results below:
+We are incredibly proud of our A Level and GCSE results, which demonstrate our excellent teaching, enthusiastic pupils and first class facilities.
+Please see our results below :

 Full Result Tables 2016

-We also measure the success of The King’s School by looking at where our pupils go on to study for university.
-Almost all of them go forward to higher education, some after a gap year.
+We also measure our success by looking at where our pupils go on to study at university.
+Almost all students go forward to higher education, some after a gap year.
 We use “The Times Top University” tables for comparisons, although there are a myriad of other tables.
 The Times looks at: results, facilities, research funding and other measures.

-The King’s School is extremely proud to have been named as one of the top Independent schools nationally for its high numbers of Sixth Form leavers who go to the top universities.
+We are extremely proud to have been named as one of the top independent schools nationally for its high numbers of Sixth Form leavers who go to the top universities.
 King’s came in 6th place in the country in the league table which was published recently in The Sunday Times Schools Guide 2016.

 Russell Group Universities are 24 of the top “Red Brick” Universities who are recognised for gaining high levels of inward research money.